Chart Color Schemes

 Kimba - Cleve - Franklin Harbour hosts an older demographic, ranking in the top quartile nationwide

-The median age in Kimba - Cleve - Franklin Harbour is 48 years, similar to the Rest of South Australia's average of 47.
-This is well above the national norm of 38 years.
-The 5-14 cohort is notably over-represented at 13.1% locally compared to the Rest of SA average.
-Conversely, the 15-24 age group is under-represented at 8.4%.
+The median age in Kimba - Cleve - Franklin Harbour is 48 years, similar to the Rest of South Australia's average of 47 years but well above the national norm of 38 years.
+Compared to the Rest of SA average, the 5-14 cohort is notably over-represented at 13.1% locally while those aged 15-24 are under-represented at 8.4%.
 Between 2021 and present, the 75-84 age group has grown from 7.8% to 10.1%, while the 15-24 cohort increased from 7.2% to 8.4%.
-Meanwhile, the 25-34 cohort has declined from 10.1% to 9.0%.
-Population forecasts for 2041 indicate significant demographic changes in Kimba - Cleve - Franklin Harbour.
-The 75-84 age group is projected to grow by 37%, adding 163 residents to reach 608.
-Senior residents aged 65 and above will drive 78% of population growth, highlighting demographic aging trends.
-Conversely, both the 15-24 and 65-74 age groups are expected to decrease in numbers.
+Conversely, the 25-34 cohort has declined from 10.1% to 9.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Kimba - Cleve - Franklin Harbour.
+The 75-84 cohort is projected to grow by 37%, adding 163 residents to reach 608.
+Senior residents aged 65+ will drive 78% of population growth, underscoring demographic aging trends.
+Conversely, both the 15-24 and 65-74 age groups are expected to see reduced numbers.